Offerings

 • Tags: Select or create tags to categorize and easily filter your offerings.
 Tags are crucial as they facilitate the grouping of multiple offerings.
 A tag can be integrated into a decision policy, allowing the strategy to select from all policies with a specific tag.

-In the Eligibility and Exclusion section, you can select the target audience for your offering using the following segmentation filters:
+In this section, you can select the target audience for your offering using the following segmentation filters:

 All Users Filter by User Property Filter by User Behavior Filter by User Affinity Filter by Custom Segment